 The infectious diseases service is made up of four consultants, three specialist nurses and affiliated medical, social work, pharmacy and administrative staff.
 We provide the following services:

-The national isolation unit is part of the infectious diseases service.
+The National Isolation Unit (NIU) / National High Level Isolation Unit (NHLIU) is part of the Infectious Diseases service.
 This state-of-the-art facility cares for patients from across Ireland, who have both hazardous and highly infectious diseases such as:

 Our infectious diseases satellite pharmacy is a dedicated pharmacy service for specific patients of infectious diseases.
 It is located opposite clinic 6 and is open Tuesday, Wednesday and Friday, from 10am to 2pm.

-Our patients are contacted by letter with an appointment date.
+Our patients are contacted by letter or text message with an appointment date.
 If this appointment date does not suit you for any reason, please contact the clinic directly to arrange an alternative date.
-This will allow us to give the appointment to another patient.
+This will allow us to give the appointment to another patient

 Sexually transmitted infection (STI) clinic

 The STI clinic is a confidential service that includes full screening for all STIs, and treatment is free.
 This a self-referral clinic, so there is no need for a GP letter.
-Please telephone us on 01 803 2063 to make an appointment to attend this clinic.
+Please telephone us on 01 803 2063 or email infectiousdiseases@mater.ie or alternatively communityclinic@mater.ie for asymptomatic screening appointments.

 Infectious diseases

-Referrals are accepted from GPs, from other services within the hospital, and from other medical referral centres.
-Referrals can be posted or faxed directly to the clinic.
+Referrals are required for this service, and are accepted from GPs, from other services within the hospital, and from other medical referral centres.
+Referrals can be posted or emailed directly to the clinic on Infectiousdiseases@mater.ie.
 When the referral letter is received, it will be assessed and prioritised by the consultant.
 Then the appointment is booked and an appointment letter is sent to a patient.

 Information for clinicians